RBVI/ChimeraX/docs/devel/llgr_c++.rst

 Low-Level Graphics Library
 ==========================

-The core of the LLGR, a Low-Level Graphics Library, is designed to be an output-only API for rendering with WebGL_ or OpenGL_, and to support picking, selection highlights, and translucency.
+LLGR, a Low-Level Graphics Library, is designed to be an output-only API for rendering with WebGL_ or OpenGL_, and to support picking, selection highlights, and translucency.
 Shadows are also desirable but will be added later.